gfelitti/AmazoniaHack-Ibama-Fiscalizators/README.md

 Using Flask, PSQL and JavaScript, the project give a interface to upload and process images took during Ibama's operations and visualize them on a interactive map.

-Group: Alexandria Baraza, Guilherme Felitti, Marcela Jimenez, Sermírian Amôedo and Sihan Zhang Map from [Sihan Zhang's repository](https://github.com/SihanZhang98/amazonia-hack)
+** Group ** : Alexandria Baraza, Guilherme Felitti, Marcela Jimenez, Sermírian Amôedo and Sihan Zhang

+Map from [Sihan Zhang's repository](https://github.com/SihanZhang98/amazonia-hack)

 ### Challenge Statement